Major Property/Casualty Insurance Programs

 As the Land Grant University for the State of Indiana, Purdue is responsible for the operation of the Cooperative Extension Service (CES) in each of the 92 Indiana counties.
 Participants who are registered members of 4H are eligible for an accidental injury insurance policy through American Income Life (AIL).
 To report a claim, an AIL claim form must be submitted into the insurance company.
 The forms are available at each CES office.

-For further information read Memo 7.
+Procedure for handling of claims and legal actions; for further information read Memo 7.

 This coverage provides protection for the University and its trustees, directors, officers, faculty, staff and volunteers from claims resulting from a number of exposures, including many which are unique to higher education.
 Included are failure to educate, discrimination and sexual harassment, as well as wrongful employment practices.